-|PowerShell||August: Added several clarifications.
+|Managing tenants with PowerShell||August: Added several clarifications.
 Added section about using OData filters with Graph API calls in PowerShell scripts.
 Added some extra context about using Graph API calls with PowerShell.|

 |Managing Tasks||August: No changes.|

 September: noted forthcoming arrival of lightweight Plans.
 Updated coverage of PowerShell for Planner.
 Mentioned plan for new To Do backend service.
 Added instructions on how to remove user data.